XinnuoXu/mmi_anti_pytorch/README.md

 python preprocess.py
 ```

-These preprocessing will turn all responses for the seq2seq model (example data `data/*.vi`) into parallel data for the language model.
+These preprocessing will turn all responses for the MMI-anti model (example data `data/*.vi`) into parallel data for the language model.

 After running the preprocessing, the following files are generated in `lm/data/` folder: